 I formed the ground brisket into four massive patties and let them rest in the refrigerator for 20 minutes while the charcoal was getting ready.

-The grill was set up for indirect high heat and when the charcoal was ashed over the burgers went on the grill.
+After the grill was set up and the charcoal was ashed over the burgers went on the indirect side of the grill away from the charcoal.
 I hit the burgers with another coating of Bovine Bold before they went on the kettle.

 After 30 minutes I added some pickled jalapenos.